I want to get rid of...

 - Sevenoaks, Tonbridge and Tunbridge Wells - YMCA

-Your local council may also collect you furniture through their bulky waste collection.
+Your local council may collect this item through their bulky waste collection.

 We can reuse good quality, undamaged furniture at these HWRCs: